groktrev/abydos/README.md

 `abydos.distance.NCDpaq9a` is not implemented.

+Looking for a generalized NLTK app for Splunk?
+See [NLP Text Analytics](https://splunkbase.splunk.com/app/4066) by Nathan Worsham.

 ## Requirements

 Community App for Abydos requires Splunk Enterprise 9.3 or later and Python for Scientific Computing: